bru74lw1z4rd/foo-Wallpaper-Feh-Gif/README.md

 ```

 # select between feh,xload,xwallpaper,ubuntu-xfce
-edit back4.sh, set prog=$select2 for xwallpaper, or select4 for ubuntu-xfce
+edit run_wallpaper, set prog=$select2 for xwallpaper, or select4 for ubuntu-xfce

 # autostart with i3, in i3 config :